Engage via applications

 Extending a solution is one common form of modernization.
 This is approach can be the fastest path to innovation when the following are true of the customer hypothesis:

 - Existing business logic should meet (or comes close to meeting) the existing customer need.

 - An improved experience would better meet the needs of a specific customer cohort.

-- The business logic required by the minimum viable product (MVP) solution has been centralized, usually via an N-tier, web services, API, or microservices design.
+- The business logic required by the minimum viable product (MVP) solution has been centralized, usually via an n-tier, web services, API, or microservices design.
 This approach consists of wrapping the existing solution within a new experience hosted in the cloud.
-In Azure, this solution would likely live in Azure App Services.
+In Azure, this solution would likely live in Azure App Service.

 Rebuild an existing solution